JoelNiklaus/LawInstruct/README.md

 - BSARD (https://github.com/maastrichtlawtech/bsard) ==> legal articles are not available directly
 - Cornell eRulemaking Corpus (https://facultystaff.richmond.edu/~jpark/data/jpark_lrec18.zip
   , https://facultystaff.richmond.edu/~jpark/papers/jpark_lrec18.pdf) ==> the full text of the comments is not available

 ## TODOs

 - put local data on huggingface hub (find them if they use the raw_data folder)
+- add urls to the source in the init call (MBE, civipro, mc_ecams, professional_law, sara_prolog)
+- add more datasets
 - add additional datasets (Arya)
-- diversify instruction banks more
 - refactor code, so that all the instruction banks live in a json file that we can easily translate in the other languages
 - translate instruction banks into the 24 EU languages
 - use the same instruction banks for the same tasks if applicable
-- add more datasets (Joel)
-- test the datasets thoroughly
+- test the dataset generation thoroughly
-- run the script to generate the datasets
+- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub
-- upload the final datasets to the huggingface hub
+- add more examples to the instruction banks

+## Maybe later
-- (maybe translate some answers into the 24 EU languages) ==> save instructions and answers into different columns
+- translate some answers into the 24 EU languages ==> save instructions and answers into different columns
-- maybe do not use xP3 and natural instructions but only code and legal instructions becuase of figure
+- do not use xP3 and natural instructions but only code and legal instructions becuase of figure
   4: https://arxiv.org/pdf/2210.11416v5.pdf

 ## Done